Richard Stengel

-Richard Allen "Rick" Stengel (born May 2, 1955) is an American editor, author, and former government official.
+Richard Allen Stengel (born May 2, 1955) is an American editor, author, and former government official.
 He was Time magazine's 16th managing editor from 2006 to 2013.
 He was also chief executive of the National Constitution Center from 2004 to 2006, and served as President Obama's Under Secretary of State for Public Diplomacy and Public Affairs from 2014 to 2016.
 Stengel has written a number of books, including a collaboration with Nelson Mandela on Mandela's autobiography, Long Walk to Freedom.

 His 2019 book, Information Wars: How we Lost the Battle Against Disinformation and What to Do About It, recounts his time in the State Department countering Russian disinformation and ISIS propaganda.
 In December 2022, Audible released Stengel's 10-part podcast, Mandela: The Lost Tapes, which uses more than 60 hours of taped interviews Stengel did with Mandela for Long Walk to Freedom.

 Early life and education

 Stengel was born in New York City into a Jewish family, and raised in Westchester County where he attended Scarsdale High School.

 He attended Princeton University and played on the Princeton Tigers basketball team as part of the 1975 National Invitation Tournament.
 He graduated magna cum laude in 1977.
 After college, he won a Rhodes Scholarship and studied English and history at Christ Church, Oxford.